PierreSenellart/provsql/doc/source/dev/memory.rst

 path preserves verbatim, the same mechanism as ``gate_arith``).
-The ``info1`` field doubles as the persisted **d-DNNF certificate** on ``gate_plus`` / ``gate_times`` gates (deterministic / decomposable bits, written via the internal ``set_infos`` entry point by the reachability and joint-width compilers and loaded back by :cfunc:`createGenericCircuit`).
+The ``info1`` field doubles as the persisted **d-DNNF certificate** on ``gate_plus`` / ``gate_times`` gates (deterministic / decomposable bits, given at creation by the reachability and joint-width compilers and loaded back by
+:cfunc:`createGenericCircuit`).

 :cfunc:`MMappedVector` (:cfile:`MMappedVector.h` /